 - ensure we have a designated safeguarding lead for child protection, who has received appropriate training and support for this role.
 The formal training will be updated every 2 years.
-The DSL will be updated on a regular basis (at least annually) to keep up with current safeguarding developments and priorities. - THE DESIGNATED SAFEGUARDING LEADS FOR ASHWOOD PARK PRIMARY SCHOOL ARE:

-1) Jane Lister

-2) Keith Butler and Dawn Bevington (RBD)
+The DSL will be updated on a regular basis (at least annually) to keep up with current safeguarding developments and priorities. - THE DESIGNATED SAFEGUARDING LEADS FOR ASHWOOD PARK PRIMARY SCHOOL ARE: - 1) Jane Lister (Designated Safeguarding Lead 01384 818545) - 2) Keith Butler (Deputy Safeguarding Lead 01384 818545) - 3) Alison Webb (Lead for Early Help 01384 818545)

 (Child Protection issues can be very difficult to spot.
 If in doubt, it is always best to inform the relevant person, and allow them to make the decision about what further action is necessary.
-If in doubt ask).
+(If in doubt ask)

-- ensure we have a nominated governor responsible for child protection; the designated Governor for Child Protection is Mr Allan Gilhooley. - ensure every member of staff (including temporary and supply staff and volunteers) and governing body members knows the name of the designated safeguarding leads responsible for child protection and their role - ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the designated safeguarding lead responsible for child protection
+- ensure we have a nominated governor responsible for child protection; the designated Governor for Child Protection is Mr Paul Davies. - ensure every member of staff (including temporary and supply staff and volunteers) and governing body members knows the name of the designated safeguarding leads responsible for child protection and their role - ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the designated safeguarding lead responsible for child protection

-- ensure that parents have an understanding of the responsibility placed on the school and staff for child protection; parents should be made aware of the policies and procedures - ensure that parents are aware that this policy is available on request and make the policy available on the school website - develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters including attendance at child protection meetings - develop links with other agencies that support the child, such as Child and Adolescent Mental Health Service, Education Investigation Service, Learning Support Service and Education Psychology Service - keep written records of concerns about children (noting date, event and action taken), even where there is no need to refer the matter to Social Services and other relevant agencies immediately - ensure all records are kept securely, separate from the main pupil file, and in locked locations - ensure that if a child, who has a child protection plan leaves, their information is transferred to the new school immediately and Social Care is informed - ensure that all staff are aware of what to do if there are concerns around a child.
+- ensure that parents have an understanding of the responsibility placed on the school and staff for child protection; parents should be made aware of the policies and procedures - ensure that parents are aware that this policy is available on request and make the policy available on the school website - develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters including attendance at child protection meetings - develop links with other agencies that support the child, such as Health, Child and Adolescent Mental Health Service, Education Investigation Service, Learning Support Service and Education Psychology Service - keep written records of concerns about children (noting date, event and action taken), even where there is no need to refer the matter to Social Services and other relevant agencies immediately - ensure all records are kept securely, separate from the main pupil file, and in secure locations - ensure that if a child, who has a child protection plan leaves, their information is transferred to the new school immediately and Social Care is informed - ensure that all staff are aware of what to do if there are concerns around a child.
 Appendix 2 refers to What to do if you are concerned.
-A copy of the interagency referral form that must be completed when making a referral can be accessed from the DSCB website.
+A copy of the multi agency referral form (MARF) that must be completed when making a referral and can be accessed from the DSCB website or Safeguarding Box.
 The DSL should be consulted for completion of this form.

-Role and Responsibilities of Designated Safeguarding Lead
+Role and Responsibilities of Designated and Deputy Safeguarding Lead (Annex B KCSiE)